xBracey/kamma-test-form/README.md

 ## View production build

 To view a production build, just run `yarn start` which will build and run the docker containers.

+## Tests

+To run the test suite for this project, do the following:

+1. Install the NPM dependencies by running `yarn`
+2. Run `yarn test`

 ## Start Development